The Best and Worst of Judas Priest (part 3)

 ANGEL OF RETRIBUTION (Sony/BMG, 2005) When Judas Priest announced their reunion with Rob Halford in 2004, all was suddenly right with the world.
 Tim "Ripper" Owens was quickly given his walking papers and the real Judas Priest went back into the studio to create their first album together in fifteen years.
 The result, ANGEL OF RETRIBUTION, while not a bad record by any stretch, seems a bit "safe" to me, as if the band were just cranking out what was expected of them.
 "Judas Rising," "Deal With the Devil," and "Wheels of Fire" are most definitely air guitar worthy, but on the down side, the 13 minute "Loch Ness" may be the single dullest Priest song ever recorded.

-TURBO (CBS/Sony, 1986) Pop Metal was all the rage in the U.S. at the time and unbelievably, Judas Priest prettied up their hair-do's, plugged into guitar synthesizers and jumped right into the Aqua-Net pool with both feet on this album.
+TURBO (CBS/Sony, 1986) Pop Metal was all the rage in the U.S. in 1986 and unbelievably, Judas Priest prettied up their hair-do's, plugged into guitar synthesizers and jumped right into the Aqua-Net pool with both feet on this album.
 Longtime fans were absolutely horrified, of course, but TURBO unexpectedly brought a whole new crowd of listeners to the Priest cause.
 As I mentioned in my first entry in this series, the TURBO tour was my first ever concert so even though the album has aged about as well as a carton of milk on a hot driveway, I loved it at the time and it remains a sentimental favorite to this day.
 Despite the heavy layer of pop-metal cheez, "Turbo Lover" is still an awesomely catchy track, and "Out in the Cold" should still be in their set list today.
 As for the rest...well, I'm going to plead the Fifth.

 NOSTRADAMUS (Sony/BMG, 2008) After the somewhat-safe ANGEL OF RETRIBUTION reunion album, Priest did something totally unexpected: a double concept album about the famed Medieval soothsayer.
 The reaction from much of the Priest faithful: "Uhhh...what?"
 Seriously, there are a few bits & pieces on NOSTRADAMUS that are listenable but it's simply too bloated, too self-important, and overall, too dull to take seriously.
 I will give the band grudging props for daring to jump off the deep end and take on a project so far from their comfort zone (how many other bands with a 30+ year history would do such a thing?) but I'm in no hurry to ever listen to this one again.